joeappleton18/cda400_2017/sessions/week2/task.md

 ##1.
 Create your timetable

-Create a new file called `timetable.html` and save it in the folder `session2` within your `U` drive internet tech folder.
+Create a new file called `timetable.html` and save it in the folder `session2` on your [cloud9](https://c9.io/) instance.
 Recreate your timetable using the table tags and attributes discussed in todays the lesson.
 It should resemble the example below:

 ![time table](assets/timetable.png)